fenago/data-science/lab_guides/Lab_8.md

 Caption: Output for tuning using RandomizedSearchCV

-Note

-The preceding results may vary, depending on the data.
+Note: The preceding results may vary, depending on the data.